viniciusmorgado/godust/README.md

 The [godot-rust](https://godot-rust.github.io/) library is a pure Rust implementation of the GDExtension bindings.
 This means you can write code in Rust that's equivalent to what you'd typically use GDScript or C# for in Godot.

 A key advantage is that because your game project is fundamentally a Rust project, you can easily integrate other Rust tools and libraries.
 For example, you can incorporate [Bevy Engine](https://bevy.org/) packages, or use [Vulkano](https://crates.io/crates/vulkano) and [Ash](https://crates.io/crates/ash) for Vulkan graphics code.
-We're even planning future templates that will include pre-built scripts for common features, like an inventory system using Bevy ECS, among others.
+We're planning future templates that will include pre-built scripts for common features, like incorporating Bevy ECS templates, among others.

 ## Where to Find Help?